Medicine Guide Overview: Purpose, Types, and Use

 Can medicines have side effects?

-Yes.
-All medicines can cause side effects in some individuals.
-Information leaflets and professional guidance help explain potential effects.
+Yes, all medicines can cause side effects in some individuals.
+Information leaflets and healthcare guidance explain possible reactions and precautions.

 Why is it important to follow dosage instructions?